stoufferlab/muritz/README.md

 **muritz** is directed graph alignment based on node-specific motif-role profiles.

-At its core, muritz is a Python wrapper for a C/C++ network-alignment code, but that also uses **[pymfinder](http://github.com/stoufferlab/pymfinder)** for the underlying motif analysis.
+At its core, muritz is a Python wrapper for a C/C++ network-alignment code that uses **[pymfinder](http://github.com/stoufferlab/pymfinder)** for the underlying motif analysis.

 ## Installation instructions

 Installation is no where close to straightforward and hence not appropriate for the faint of heart.
 It requires patience, a long (but shortening) series of commands, and maybe a bit of elbow grease.
 If you've had enough with the idioms and platitudes, but are still there, please proceed as follows.

 1. You must first install [pymfinder](http://github.com/stoufferlab/pymfinder) since muritz cannot run without it.
-Installation instructions for pymfinder *are* complete and should work without any hiccups.

 2. Clone the muritz repository.
 (If you don't know how to do this already, please check github's [Help](https://help.github.com/).)